Vehicle Safety Inspection by State (2026)

 What gets checked during a safety inspection

-Although every state runs its own inspection manual, the core checklist is remarkably consistent across the 16 holdouts.
-A licensed inspector, working from a printed or tablet-based form, examines roughly the same systems on every car:
+Every state writes its own inspection manual, but the core checklist barely changes from one to the next.
+A licensed inspector, working from a printed or tablet-based form, looks at roughly the same systems on every car:

 What it costs in 2026